Foam rubber

-Foam rubber (also known as cellular rubber, sponge rubber, or expanded rubber) refers to rubber that has been manufactured with a foaming agent to create an air-filled matrix structure.
-Commercial foam rubbers are generally made of synthetic rubber, natural latex or polyurethane.
+Foam rubber (also known as cellular rubber, sponge rubber, or expanded rubber) is rubber that has been made with a foaming agent so that its structure is an air-filled matrix.
+Commercial foam rubber is generally made of synthetic rubber, natural latex, or polyurethane.
 Latex foam rubber, used in mattresses, is well known for its endurance.
-Polyurethane is a thermosetting polymer that comes from combination of Methyl di-isocyanate and polyethylene and some other chemical additives.
+Polyurethane is a thermosetting polymer that comes from combination of methyl di-isocyanate and polyethylene and some chemical additives.

 Manufacturing history

-Foam rubber was first produced in 1929 by Dunlop Rubber researcher chemists E. A. Murphy and Eric Owen using whipped latex.
-In 1937 isocyanate based materials were first used for the formation of foam rubbers, after World War II styrene-butadiene rubber replaced many natural types of foam.
-Foam rubbers have been used commercially for a wide range of applications since around the 1940s.
+Foam rubber was first made in 1929, by E. A. Murphy and Eric Owen, two research chemists at Dunlop Rubber, who used whipped latex.
+In 1937, isocyanate-based materials were first used to make foam rubber.
+After World War II, styrene-butadiene rubber replaced many natural types of foam.
+Foam rubber has been used commercially for a wide range of applications since the 1940s.

-Polyether polyurethane rubber was discovered and patented in the 1950s by Charles C. Price.
-Currently, polyurethane-based foams make up over 90%, by weight, of the entire market for polyurethanes.
-The largest amount of polyurethane is used by these industries: construction, transportation, home furniture, noise and vibration reduction, and carpet.
+Polyether polyurethane rubber was discovered and patented in the 1950s, by Charles C. Price.
+Polyurethane foams now make up over 90%, by weight, of the entire market for polyurethanes.
+The largest amount of polyurethane is used by these in construction, transportation, home furniture, noise and vibration reduction, and carpet.
 Construction uses 27% of polyurethane, and transportation uses 21%.
-Flexible foam is the leading material usage at 44% total volume, and rigid foam material at 28% of the United States market.
+Flexible foam is the leading use, at 44% of total volume; rigid foam makes up 28% of the United States market.

 Manufacturing process

-Rates of polymerization can range from many minutes to just a few seconds.
-Fast reacting polymers feature short cycle periods and require the use of machinery to thoroughly mix the reacting agents.
-Slow polymers may be mixed by hand, but require long periods on mixing, as a result industrial application tends to use machinery to mix products.
-Product processing can range from a variety of techniques including, but not limited to spraying, open pouring, and molding.
+Rates of polymerization can range from a few seconds to many minutes.
+Fast-reacting polymers have short cycle-periods and require machines to mix the reacting agents.
+Slow polymers may be mixed by hand; because hand-mixing takes a long time, industrial applications tend to use powered mixers.
+Ways of processing the product include spraying, open pouring, and molding, among others.